 Training Resources for Lay Leaders of Worship Courses (Pre 2019)

-(All resources are available below in Word documents and can be submitted electronically if you prefer.)
+(All resources are available below in Word documents and must be submitted electronically and not scanned.)

 Part 1: Course in Principles and Practicalities: Reflections for Participants :

 Part 2: The Practical Elements